If you didn’t know from just owning a nose, conventional nail salons are incredibly toxic.

 A growing body of medical research shows a link between the chemicals that make nail and beauty products useful — the ingredients that make them chip-resistant and pliable, quick to dry and brightly colored, for example — and serious health problems.

 It’s been clear to me for years that nail salons are a hotbox for carcinogenic and toxic fumes from nail polish remover, nail polishes, and acrylic dust.
 Plus, the UV lights they use to dry your nails are also linked to cancer.
-Perhaps you and I don’t work there, but after knowing this information, it seems unconscionable to continue frequenting salons that subject their workers to such horrifying conditions.
+Perhaps you and I don’t work there, but after knowing this information, it seems unconscionable to continue frequenting salons that subject their workers to such toxic conditions.
 Not only do acrylic nails look trashy, they’re also cruel.

 After this article came out, New York State included some provisions in its emergency measures to address toxins.
 Workers will have to wear respirators when sculpting acrylic nails, wear protective goggles when pouring nail polish remover from large tubs into small containers, and wear special gloves when applying conventional nail polish that contains dibutyl phthalate, toluene, and formaldehyde.